indentno/laravel-linter/readme.md

 composer require s360digital/laravel-linter --dev
 ```

-Create a config, at the root of your repository, with the following contents:
+Create a config (`tlint.json`), at the root of your repository, with the following contents:

 ```json
 {